Fisting

 Avoid mixing fisting with substances that reduce awareness of pain

-Helpful aftercare can include:
+Helpful aftercare may include:

 Slow movements and rest